 I created a slide deck for a presentation for my aspirational business, True North Resumes.
 I formed the title slide with a headline stating my thesis.

-We mentioned earlier that the executive summary isn’t a simple summary or overview – it’s a carefully crafted statement of the presentation’s conclusions.
+We mentioned earlier that the executive summary is not a simple summary or overview.
+It is a carefully crafted statement of the presentation’s conclusions.
 I kept this text-dense slide easy to read using generous spacing around sections and grouping insights.

 2. Write your action titles

-Action titles can be challenging to write, but once you’ve got it, structuring your slide deck is much easier.
+Action titles can be challenging to write, but once you have them, structuring your slide deck becomes much easier.

 3. Select the right chart type

-In my slide focused on job market changes, I had data on unemployment levels, categorized by year.
-To track movement of unemployment rates of two different groups, I chose a multi-line graph.
+In my slide focused on job market changes, I had data on unemployment levels categorized by year.
+To track movement in unemployment rates for two different groups, I chose a multi-line graph.

 One of my favorite resources for determining the right data visualization is Storytelling With Data’s chart guide.
-The site also shows how to “glow up” a messy data dump.
+The site also shows how to clean up a messy data dump.

 4. Format according to McKinsey standards